chaiNNer-org/chaiNNer/docs/nodes.md

 Nodes must explicitly declare all their inputs and outputs as part of their metadata.
 This is done using the `inputs` and `outputs` properties.
 Each argument of the python function has a corresponding input, and the return value of the function has a corresponding output.
 See [The anatomy of a node](#the-anatomy-of-a-node) for an example.

 The main purpose of the explicitly declaring inputs and outputs is to provide more information about the node.
 E.g. the type information is used to determine which connections are valid, the minimum/maximum information is used to validate user inputs, and placeholder and defaults are used to improve the user experience.
+They also [make guarantees about input data and enforce conventions](./data-representation.md).

 The most common classes used to declare inputs are `NumberInput`, `TextInput`, and `ImageInput`.
 There is also `SliderInput` as an alternative to `NumberInput`.
 Many more inputs are available.